varun2264/MNProximityManager-Android-SDK/README.md

 This information is extremely useful because lets you trigger business logic based on richer condition sets than just a mere presence switch.

-###Tracking events: automatic and manual
+###Tracking the user

-As the user walks around the venue and encounters beacons, _APM_ will automatically send tracking information (device information  and user information if available) under different conditions: when a beacon is first discovered, when announcement packets are being dropped by connectivity issues and when a beacon becomes out of range.
-Besides these internally generated events, as a developer you can manually track other stuff like campaign viewed, resource viewed, etc...
-You will be able to track by calling some methods exposed by the facade component _MobiquityManager_ class.
+As the user walks around a venue surrounded with beacons, _APM_ will automatically send tracking information (device information  and user information if available) under different conditions: when a beacon is first discovered, when announcement packets are being dropped by connectivity issues or when a beacon becomes out of range.
+Besides these internally generated events, as a developer you can track other stuff like campaigns viewed, resources viewed and so on.
+You will be able to manually track by calling some methods exposed by the facade component _MobiquityManager_ class.

-Following you have some examples with explicit tracking calls to get insight into how to do it:
+Following you have some examples of explicit tracking to get insight into how to do it:

 ```
 @Override